Jump to the relevant week

 How can our week by week extension planner help?

 Each extension type comes with its own complications and knock on effects.
 This week by week extension planner will help anyone planning a single storey extensions, including a kitchen extension.
-It's also very useful if you are building a two storey extension.
+It's also very useful if you are building a double storey extension.

 If you're looking for cost guidance, use our extension cost calculator, which will help you budget accurately for your extension.

-Week by week extension planner checklist:
+Week by week extension planner checklist

 - Obtain planning permission, if required, prior to work starting.